Working Solutions Work-At-Home Company

 Virtual call center agents handle inbound and outbound customer service, sales, market research and/or technical support.
 These positions could include enrollments, retail sales, reservations, account support and technical assistance on electronics, websites, software, and telephony.
 Agents work with customers over the phone, through online chat and email.

 The company also seeks bilingual agents.
-(See more bilingual jobs.)
-Company also hires travel agents with knowledge of Apollo, Amadeus, Galileo, Sabre or WorldSpan and corporate booking experience.
+The company also hires travel agents with knowledge of Apollo, Amadeus, Galileo, Sabre or WorldSpan and corporate booking experience.

 Pay and Benefits

 Because Working Solutions hires independent contractors there is no guarantee of minimum wage or any number of hours per week.
 However, the position is likely a part-time call center job.
 The company says its projects, which all compensate differently, pay anywhere from $9 to $30 an hour.
 However, they may not necessarily calculate pay on an hourly rate.
 Agents invoice Working Solutions, based on their projects' pay instructions, and are paid every two weeks.

 Once accepted into Working Solutions, agents must apply to its various programs.
 When accepted into a program the agent will go through training, which could last days or weeks.
 If the agent successfully completes the training, he or she will receive a stipend.

 Again because it hires independent contractors, the company does not offer benefits of any kind.